Spring 2020 classes have resumed online.Please visit

 Applications will be accepted at the RCHS office.
 After all applications have been received and certified as complete, RCHS personnel will compile a comprehensive list of eligible applicants.
 If this list does not exceed 700 MSE and VPDA persons, everyone on the list will be admitted to the RCHS for the Fall semester.
 If the list includes more than that, a lottery must be held in accordance with federal and state guidelines.

-If required, the lottery for admission to the RCHS for Fall will be held on Monday, March 26 at the RCHS offices.
+If required, the lottery for admission to the RCHS for Fall will be held on the last Monday of March at the RCHS offices.
 Prior to the drawing, each eligible applicant will be assigned a unique number.
 A RCHS staff member will then randomly draw numbers.
 All numbers will be drawn and placed in the order in which they were drawn.
 The numbers will then be matched to that prospective student to create a list of the students who have been admitted.
 The remaining names will be maintained on a waiting list in the order in which their numbers were drawn.

 If a lottery must be held, those students whose names were drawn will be notified of their admission to the RCHS after the lottery .
 Students will then have the opportunity to accept or decline admission to the RCHS.